Captain Marvel (Marvel Comics): Age of Ultron

 In the Age of Ultron crossover event, Janet van Dyne becomes Captain Marvel in an alternate timeline created by the death of Hank Pym.
 Pym is murdered by a time-travelling Wolverine to prevent the creation of Ultron, who will kill most of Earth's population in the future.

 Amalgam Comics

 In two issues of JLX and JLX: Unleashed, Captain Marvel combines with Captain Marvel to become yet another Captain Marvel, sporting the DC Comics lightning bolt uniform design but with the original green and white colors of the Marvel version.

 Cancerverse

 In The Thanos Imperative, the main villain is an alternate version of Captain Marvel called Lord Mar-Vell.
 Unlike his Earth-616 counterpart, this Mar-Vell colluded with the Many-angled ones to survive his cancer by destroying Death.

 Fantastic Four: The End

-In the limited series Fantastic Four: The End, the superheroine formerly known as Kismet (now under the name of Ayesha) has apparently taken over the Captain Marvel mantle in the not-too-distant future.
+In the limited series Fantastic Four: The End, the superheroine formerly known as Kismet (now under the name of Ayesha) becomes Captain Marvel in the near future.